 So, you will find many different variations of this dish depending on the region you are in.

-I sometimes like to add a few fresh chilies to give the peanut chicken stew a bite.
+I sometimes like to add a few fresh chilies or cayenne pepper to give the peanut chicken stew a bite.
 But this is optional.
 And luckily, you can easily adjust the exact amount of spiciness you add.

 What To Serve With Chicken Mafé

-There are three main accompaniments you can serve with peanut butter chicken mafé.
-They include rice, couscous, and fufu.
+There are three main accompaniments you can serve with peanut butter chicken mafe.
+They include cooked rice, couscous, and fufu.

 Couscous is a very popular side that you can serve with most African stews.
 But there are also substitutes you can take a look at.

-Chicken mafé is very easy to store.
-You can place it inside an airtight container.
-Then, store it inside the fridge for up to 3 days.
-Alternatively, wrap the container in a layer of foil and freeze it for up to 3 months.
+You can also freeze it by wrapping it in the container in a layer of foil and freeze it for up to 3 months.

 There are a couple of vegan mafé recipes out there as well.
 Even this recipe can easily be turned into a vegan alternative.
 Remove or replace the chicken with tofu or lentils.
 Then, just ensure that your stock cube is vegan.
 That’s literally the only changes that you need to make.